Minijump/Squirrel/README.md

 * Refactor Data sources methods (+ controllers) + UT

 ### To Fix
-* edit action: default values not set for dictionnaries (expl in relace vals:)
+* edit action: default values not set for dictionnaries (expl in relace vals:) => Note: the value is set by method fillData but only in the textarea, as the widget is initialized before (in addInputs), the value does not appear in the widget

 ### To do MVP
 * Improve actions